All prospective health students are required to submit to a criminal background check (CBC) to be eligible for all GRCC Health Programs.

 GRCC Health students criminal background check procedure

-Students are to pick up a Preliminary Background Check form at the Health Admissions Coordinator located in 502 College Park Plaza or print the attached PDF document and return it to the Health Admissions Coordinator.
-The process takes one to two weeks to complete.
+Students may pick up a Preliminary Background Check Form at the Health Admissions Coordinator located in 600 College Park Plaza, or print the PDF document, located on the right side of this page.

-Students should also be aware that before entering the actual clinical/fieldwork components of their chosen program, they will be required to submit to a more extensive criminal bacground check in the form of being fingerprinted by Campus Police.
+Students should also be aware that before entering the actual clinical/fieldwork components of their chosen program, they will be required to submit to a more extensive criminal background check in the form of being fingerprinted by GRCC Police.
 The PDF form for this process is available on the curriculum webpage for each program.
 There is currently a $63 charge for this service.

-The results of the CBC are maintained by Campus Police and may be kept on file by the Program Director.
+The results of the CBC are maintained by GRCC Police and may be kept on file by the Program Director.

 All GRCC health students are subject to Public Health Code Act 368 of 1978 including Chapter 333.20173 and section 20173a.